ActionScript

 Here

 The movie will play once and stop in frame 1 due to the presence of the stop() action in frame 1.
-To avoid this, click in the final frame of the movie, in the Actions layer, and type gotoAndPlay(2) in the Actions Panel.
+To avoid this and have the movie loop, click in the final frame of the movie, in the Actions layer, and type gotoAndPlay(2) in the Actions Panel.
 This will take the movie to frame 2, bypassing frame 1 and the stop action.

 Note: If the difference between frame 1 and 2 is noticeable, one can remove any tweens that start at frame 1, then click on frame 1 and press F6 to copy over the content to frame 2, and then begin any tweens that previously started at frame 1, at frame 2 instead.